Easter in France

 On Easter morning, children search for the chocolate eggs, rabbits, and bells left behind in the yard, or, if they live in Paris, in one of the city’s parks.
-Dozens of Easter egg hunts happen all over Paris, a few of which we’ve highlighted in our April Events Article.
+Typically, dozens of chasses aux oeufs happen all over Paris, but usually reservations are required.

 Grown ups, you can get in on the delicious Easter chocolates too!
 Just head to any one of Paris’s amazing chocolatiers to find some tasty works of art.

 Won’t be in Paris for Pâques this year?
 Don’t worry, you can still get your French sugar fix as some of the best sweet shops in Paris deliver, including Ladurée and Alain Ducasse.

 French families also often attend Easter Mass together.
 In Paris, several cathedrals and churches have special services during Holy Week.
 A complete list is available each year on the Paris Visitor’s Bureau Website.